DerekGloudemans/manual-track-labeler/README.md

 ## Included files
 - **`manual_annotator_2D.py`** -  for correcting 2D object tracking dat
 - **`manual_annotator_associator.py`** -  for associating objects across sequences
+- `outputs/` -directory where all data is stored
 - `train_detector.py` -for training object detector for LBT
 - `train_localizer.py` - for training object localizer for LBT
 - `track_all.py` - for tracking